 - Final paper submission will close at 11:59 PM PST on February 4, 2014.

 Abstract and Paper Submission

 Papers must be formatted in AAAI two-column, camera-ready style; see the author instructions page for details.
 Please note that these formatting instructions are for final, accepted papers; no additional pages can be purchased at the review stage.
-Papers (submitted and final) may be no longer than 7 pages, where page 7 must contain only references, and no other text whatsoever.
+Papers (submitted and final) may be no longer than 7 pages, page 7 must contain only references and acknowledgements (final papers only — please do not include acknowledgements in submissions due to blind review), and no other text whatsoever.
 Papers must be in trouble-free, high-resolution PDF format, formatted for US Letter (8.5" x 11") paper, using Type 1 or TrueType fonts.
 The copyright block may be omitted in the initial submission phase.
 Please also refer to the instructions on how to prepare your paper for blind review.

 The length of the main submission is strictly limited as indicated above.
 However, authors may also choose to submit supplemental material as an attachment.
 Examples of supplemental material are proofs of theorems that are stated in the main paper, or video demonstrations.
 Authors may reference the supplemental material in their papers.
 However, please note that there is no guarantee that the reviewers will review the supplemental material.
 Authors are advised to make sure the paper is self-contained.
 If the proofs are an important part of the contribution, then they should at least be summarized in the main paper.
 Similarly, the video demonstration may be described in the body of the paper.
 Reviewers will view the material at their own discretion.
 IMPORTANT: please be very careful not to violate the blind review requirements in the supplemental material.